Wendy Epstein, LCSW - Director of Supportive Housing

 Jacqueline Hogan (Director of Finance and Comptroller) came to HwH after a career in financial administration, analysis and process improvement.
 Jacque’s responsibilities include oversight of all financial areas of HwH including reporting, controls, and analysis.

 Maureen Liebergall (Director of Community Relations) serves as a key point of contact for many aspects of the organization.
 Maureen's responsibilities include event planning and oversight, coordination of community outreach efforts and the management of HwH's donor database.
 Maureen moved to Westport in 2000 with her husband and their two children.
-She has volunteered for both educational and community organizations as well as chaired a variety of committees, served on the Greens Farms School Executive Board and the Board of The Conservative Synagogue.
-Since 2010 Maureen has participated in the SVA of Bridgeport mentor program.
-She holds a BA in Social Work and enjoyed careers in social services, sales and management.
-Maureen joined the staff of Homes with Hope in September 2014.
+She has volunteered for both educational and community organizations as well as chaired a variety of committees and served on several boards.
+She holds a BA in Social Work and enjoyed careers in social services, sales and management prior to joining the staff of Homes with Hope in September 2014.

 John Walsh (Chair) retired from Pfizer where he worked for the Warner Lambert Company for 30 years in a variety of management positions.
 Most recently, he was President of the Schick Wilkinson Sword Group in Milford, CT.
 John is a director of the Global Foundation for Eating Disorders and has also served as a trustee of Fairleigh Dickinson University and the National Childhood Cancer Foundation.
 John holds a BS from Boston College and an MBA from Seton Hall University.
 John and his wife Sara live in Westport and have three daughters: Connie, Elizabeth, and Alexandra.